Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Arthur, North Dakota, is a significant investment, with costs typically ranging from $5,500 to $6,500 per month, though the rates can vary depending on facility amenities and care levels.
 These costs are competitive within the state but tend to be higher than other types of senior living in the area.

-Good Samaritan Society - Arthur excels at providing memory care in Cass county, North Dakota.
-It can accommodate no more than 56 older adults.
-Good Samaritan Society - Arthur offers luxury amenities that include an onsite nurse, daily living assistance and puzzles and other memory care activities to any seniors with dementia who reside in Arthur, ND and nearby areas.
-Good Samaritan Society - Arthur is situated at 150 County Rd 34, 58006 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.
+Good Samaritan Society - Arthur excels at providing memory care services in Cass county, North Dakota.
+It can accommodate a maximum of 56 dementia residents.
+Good Samaritan Society - Arthur provides luxurious amenities that include a visiting geriatric physician, dressing and grooming assistance and special activities for Alzheimer’s patients to any seniors with dementia who reside in Arthur, ND and nearby areas.
+Good Samaritan Society - Arthur is located at 150 County Rd 34, 58006 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

 Memory care in Arthur, North Dakota, is essential for individuals who require specialized care due to Alzheimer's disease or other forms of dementia.
 The cost of memory care can be overwhelming for many families, so it's important to understand the available financial options.
 One of the most common questions families ask is whether Medicare covers memory care costs in Arthur.